 The financial institution closed 16 percent less in home loans during the period started on Jan.
 1 and ended on March 31 than in the last three months of 2015.

-The company revealed the data, along with other operational statistics, as part of the Mortgage Daily Fourth Quarter 2015 Mortgage Origination Survey.
+The lending data, as well as servicing and employment metrics, were provided as part of the Mortgage Daily First Quarter 2016 Mortgage Origination Survey.